alexandremmp/measure/README.md

 # measure
-Simple tool to know the width and height when you resize your browser to ease responsive web pages dev.
+Simple tool to know the width and height when you resize your browser to ease responsive web pages development.